magalhaesluizaugusto/starter-academic-site/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Luiz Augusto Ferreira Magalhaes is a Phd candidate at Universidade Catolica de Brasilia (UCB) and visiting fellow at Instituto de Pesquisa Economica Aplicada (Ipea).
+His research interests include banking, futures markets and corporate finance.
+He is part of a reaseach group at Ipea in partnership with the Economics Ministry, which develops regulatory ideas about demand risk sharing related to transportation concession contracts.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.